-The commissioning of the first 3 stations approximately 2 years earlier than the completion of the overall extension of the Metro Line 3 brings about significant socio-economic and other benefits, such the reduced carbon footprint and private vehicle circulation (less 60 tons of CO2 and 11,000 cars per day).
+The commissioning of the 3 first stations 2 years earlier than the completion of the entire Metro Line 3 Extension has great socioeconomic and other benefits, such as a positive impact on the fight against climate change: reduced car traffic by 11,000 vehicles and reduced CO2 emissions by 60 tons on a daily basis.

-It is important to emphasize that with the completion of the project, a major Transport Center is foreseen to be developed at Piraeus Station, which shall functionally intergrade two Metro lines (Lines 1 and 3), the actual Port, the Suburban Railway and the Tramway Extension to Piraeus (5.4 km long single line and 12 stops), facilitating thus intermodal transfers.
+It is important to emphasize that upon the completion of the project, a major Transportation Hub of particular importance is created in PIRAEUS Station, which functionally integrates two Metro lines (Lines 1 and 3), the Port of Piraeus, the Suburban Railway and the Tramway network, facilitating, thus, intermodal transfers.

-In addition, the resulting connection between the Port of Piraeus and the Athens International Airport via the Metro Line 3, will foster growth in the greater area of Athens and Piraeus, with substantial benefits to the National Economy in general.
+In addition, the resulting connection between the Port of Piraeus and Athens International Airport “Eleftherios Venizelos” via Metro Line 3 fosters growth in the greater area of Athens and Piraeus, with substantial benefits to the National Economy in general.